Cart Total: 0

 The ability to perform a relevant and functional measure of auditory comprehension has been a huge need in the field if education of students who are deaf or hard of hearing.
 We recognize that the information received by students with hearing loss is incomplete or fragmented.
 Attention, motivation and language ability all act together, with the fragmented communication received, to determine overall comprehension ability.
-I was very excited to see this test made available and believe it will become a critical component in determining the level of student access to classroom communication, whether the student is an auditory and/or visual learner.
-Karen Anderson, Director
+We were very excited to see this test made available and believe it will become a critical component in determining the level of student access to classroom communication, whether the student is an auditory and/or visual learner.

 The Oral Passage Understanding Scale is a measure of listening (auditory) comprehension for individuals ages 5 to 21 years.
 It evaluates a person’s ability to listen to passages that are read aloud and recall information about them.
 This ability is key to success in the classroom and social situations.
 It also measures memory skills, which are integral to listening comprehension.

 OPUS identifies how well a person can integrate and apply knowledge in three structural categories of language:

 - Lexical/Semantic: knowledge and use of words and word combinations

 - Supralinguistic: knowledge and use of language in which meaning is not directly available from the surface lexical and syntactic information.

 Measuring higher-level comprehension skills, including inference and prediction, yields more detailed information beyond simply whether or not the individual can comprehend.
 These skills require deeper processing abilities.

 Purchase and administration requires a person who has a BA or MA degree with training and experience in test administration.
 The OPUS can be used to help to answer a variety of questions.
 For example:

 - What is the student’s level of access to communication in the classroom (communication effectiveness as required by ADA)